Keksmania/PythonFileToYoutube/README.md

 ## Troubleshooting

-- **Dependency missing** – Run the OS-specific dependency script; install any reported tool and rerun.
+- **Dependency missing** – Run the OS-specific dependency script (Option B steps); install any reported tool and rerun.
 - **CUDA unavailable** – Confirm `nvidia-smi` works and that your PyTorch build reports `torch.cuda.is_available() == True`.
 - **FFmpeg errors** – Inspect the log output.
 Ensure your `ffmpeg` build supports `libx264` (or `h264_nvenc` if enabled).
 - **Decode hangs or stops early** – The script uses FFmpeg pipes.
 Ensure your disk has enough space for temporary files.